 Why End User data is more Critical than you may think

-So, what do we mean by end-user data?
+So, what do we mean by the end user data?
 Think of it as all of an organization’s data that is not residing on their central file or DB servers.
-This includes data on all desktops, laptops, mobile devices and even SaaS applications.
+This includes data on all desktops, laptops, mobile devices, and even SaaS applications.
 By even conservative estimates, this accounts for two-thirds or more of a company’s total data asset.

 A few things are changing that.
 From my conversations – I see these as the main drivers:

 One thing is clear.
 We are going to see only more regulation going forward – not less.
 Regulations like HIPAA, in the US, have mainly been designed to make organizations responsible and accountable for the customer data they store.
 The latest regulatory law in the EU that will take effect in May of 2018 (GDPR) takes this to a whole new level with severe penalties should an organization lose sensitive data belonging to customers.
 Several other nations in Asia have enacted (or are in the process of enacting) laws that mirror GDPR.
 When organizations are held responsible for data loss, the attitudes around end-user data automatically change – because when an employee loses data, the company still has to pay the price.

 There was a time, not very long ago – when everything important happened only in the office.
 Users came in to work logged in, accessed data on servers, did work, logged out, and went home.
 A Corporate IT team with good network monitoring tools had a lens on pretty much everything that happened with company data and everything was traceable.
 Two things have disrupted this equilibrium.
 One is the cloud.
 The other is mobility.
 All of a sudden now, many IT teams are finding that their data isn’t on a corporate server – but in a SaaS application sitting in the cloud.
 And users aren’t working from the office – they’re accessing this data via a mobile device at home or in a hotel room.